Gaur-ang/Word2Vec/README.md

    Identify multi-word expressions (e.g., "New York")

 4. **Hierarchical softmax**:
-   Alternative to negative sampling using binary tree
+   Alternative to negative sampling using a binary tree

 5. **Contextual embeddings**:
    Use as initialization for LSTM/Transformer models